-ESTABLISHMENTS WILL NEED TO PRODUCE MAINTENANCE AND TESTING DOCUMENTS RELATING TO MICROBIOLOGICAL AND CHEMICAL WATER ANALYSIS AND PROVIDE RECORDS OF MAINTENANCE AND OPERATION PROCEDURES FOR DISHWASHING AND LAUNDRY EQUIPMENT AND AIR CONDITIONER MAINTENANCE.
+ESTABLISHMENTS WILL NEED TO PRODUCE MAINTENANCE AND TESTING DOCUMENTS RELATING TO MICROBIOLOGICAL AND CHEMICAL WATER ANALYSIS AND PROVIDE RECORDS OF MAINTENANCE AND OPERATION PROCEDURES FOR DISHWASHING AND LAUNDRY EQUIPMENT AND AIR CONDITIONER MAINTENANCE

 Yes/No Comments

-Water for public use is disinfected.
+Water is disinfected: water for

+consumption and in pools.

+No spas to be operated

 Dishwashing and laundry equipment

 properly functioning: Operating

 temperatures is set at 60 degrees Celsius

 and the correct dosage of cleaning and

 disinfecting chemicals is being applied.

 Air-conditioning: Condition of filters

 monitored weekly and proper replacement

 rate of indoor air is maintained.
 The proper

 functioning of ventilation, air exchange,

 and dehumidification equipment is

 checked weekly.
-To keep log in room.
+To keep log available.

 Alcohol dispenser at entrance and other

 public areas.
 Automatic dispensers are

-recommended.

-Alcohol dispenser at entrance/exit to

-kitchen.
+recommended

 Dispensers are checked every hour as a

 minimum to ensure the proper

 functioning.
 Dispensers include soap and

-disinfectant solution dispensers, hand
+disinfectant solution dispensers,

-dryers, disposable tissue dispensers, and
+disposable tissue dispensers, and similar

-similar devices.
+devices.

-Install units to dispense disinfectant gel in

-the different areas of the establishment,

-including the public restrooms used by

-guests and by staff.